twl8n/esp32-streaming-cam-ota/README.md

 Another potential use is a rear view or backup camera for car or truck.

 My camweb1 sketch is minimal camera video streaming via wifi to a web browser.
-It is nice to be able to update the ESP32 via WiFi.
+It is nice to be able to update the ESP32 via WiFi instead of via a usb cable.
 Once the camera is installed in the UGV, there won't be a usb cable connection to my desktop computer.

+Hook the esp32 camera to the computer via usb, upload an OTA-capable sketch.
+Unplug the ESP32, mount it somewhere (like on a robot).
+Give it 5V power.
+Now do updates via OTA and wifi.

 ### TODO